Parking tickets issued by the local authority

 The penalty charge notice will say that you have 28 days to pay the charge.

-If you accept you committed the offence, you can pay the amount they ask for.
+If you accept you parked illegally, you can pay the amount they ask for.
 The notice will tell you how and when to pay.

-If you don’t agree that you committed the offence, you can appeal to the local authority.
+If you don’t agree that you parked illegally, you can appeal to the local authority.
 The penalty charge notice will tell you how to appeal and the time limits.
 You might want to appeal because:

 - you weren't the owner of the vehicle when it was wrongly parked.
 You'll have to provide proof of this, for example, a receipt and a copy of the DVLA registration form

-- the alleged offence did not take place, for example, the meter time had not run out, your vehicle had broken down or you were legally loading or unloading your vehicle.
+- the alleged illegally parking did not take place, for example, the meter time had not run out, your vehicle had broken down or you were legally loading or unloading your vehicle.
 Your evidence could include a photograph of the meter, a garage receipt or delivery note

 - the vehicle had been parked by someone without the consent of the owner; or